YVSMurthy/Expense-Tracker/README.md

 ## Backend

-The backend is built using **Node.js** with **Express.js** to handle user authentication, database interactions, and transactional queries.
+The backend is built using **Flask** to handle user authentication, database interactions, and transactional queries.
 It uses **MySQL** for storing user data, transactions, and related information.

 ### Key Features of the Backend:
 1. **Authentication**: